 for each $c=1,\dots,C$, and likewise for the channel-wise deviation $\sigma_c$.
 Then, the final embeddings are computed by applying separated projection head $g$ and $g_F$; namely, $\mathbf{z}_i = g(\mathbf{u}_i)$ and $\mathbf{z}^F_i = g_F(\mathbf{u}^F_i)$ to capture features specific to each biometrics.

-Overall, CKD substantiates consistency at feature layers by imposing shared weights (SW) and shared batch statistics (SBS), thereby extracting periocular embedding that are consistent with face images and hence robust for periocular recognition in the wild environments.
+Overall, CKD substantiates consistency at feature layers by imposing shared weights (SW) and shared batch statistics (SBS), thereby extracting periocular embedding consistent with face images and robust for periocular recognition in wild environments.